kswedberg/jquery-smooth-scroll/readme.md

   // only use if you want to override default behavior
   scrollTarget: null,

+  // string to use as selector for event delegation (Requires jQuery >=1.4.2)
+  delegateSelector: null,

   // fn(opts) function to be called before scrolling occurs.
   // `this` is the element(s) being scrolled
   beforeScroll: function() {},